CS5520FeinbergSpring2024/team-project-a6-group9/README.md

 ## For each scene/level - adjust the following
-For easy replacement from previous UI theme: copy the entire **BubbleSort1.unity** and replace the validator in **NodeManager** to your validator; implement `GetNextSwap()` in your validator; replace scene indices as indicated below.
+For easy replacement from previous UI theme: make a copy of **BubbleSort1.unity** or **BubbleSort2.Unity (contains timer control)** and follow the steps:

-    - Attach the correct validator to NodeManager
+- Replace the correct validator to NodeManager
 - `(int, int) GetNextSwap(GameObject[] nodes)` returns a pair of index for the next valid swap, used for hints and auto-complete.
 Return (-1, -1) indicates no swap is available.
-    - Implement `GetNextSwap()` in your `XXXSortValidator` which implements `ISwapValidator`
+Implement `GetNextSwap()` in your `XXXSortValidator` which implements `ISwapValidator`

-    Adjust the following scene indices:
+- Adjust the following scene indices:
     - Pause - Window - Content - Restart Button: adjust to current scene index
     - Game Over - Window - Content - Restart Button: adjust to current scene index
     - Game Over Time (if exist): same as above
     - You Win - Window - Content - Next Button: adjust to next scene index

+- To find scene indices, go to **File - Build Settings**, you will see the index for each scene.
+For example, **MainMenu** has index 0, **BubbleSort1** has index 2.